SilverAmadeus/Terraria-Server-Updater/README.md

 # Terraria-Server-Updater
-Simple and crude Spring boot application that automatically updates the version of a Terraria server hosted in a Windows machine
+Simple and crude Spring boot application to automatically update the version of a Terraria server hosted in a Windows machine